How Encrypted Backups Protect Against Breaches

 How to secure backups from ransomware attacks

-How to test ransomware recovery with air-gap backups
+How to test ransomware recovery (playbook)

 Practical checklist for immediate protection